High-Performance DBMSs with io_uring: When and How to use it: Introduction

-\paragraph{Contributions and outline.} To answer these questions, we present the first analysis of \iouring{} across both storage- and network-bound workloads in database systems.
-We evaluate \iouring{} using two complementary use cases supplemented with microbenchmarks.
+\paragraph{Contributions and outline.} \begin{highlight} In this paper, we study \iouring{} as a kernel-based path to high-performance I/O that preserves standard OS abstractions in database systems, across both storage- and network-bound workloads. \end{highlight} We evaluate \iouring{} using two complementary use cases supplemented with microbenchmarks.
 First, we integrate \iouring{} into a transactional storage engine on NVMe SSDs to examine storage-bound workloads (\Cref{sec:storage-intensive}).
 Second, we employ \iouring{} for data shuffling in a distributed analytics engine on 400~Gbit/s networks, representing network-bound workloads (\Cref{sec:network-intensive_systems}).
-From these case studies, we derive general principles for effective \iouring{} use and validate them by improving PostgreSQL's \iouring{} backend to achieve more than 10\% of additional speedup (\Cref{sec:insights}).
+From these case studies, we derive general principles for effective \iouring{} use and validate them by improving PostgreSQL's \iouring{} backend to achieve more than 10\% additional speedup (\Cref{sec:insights}).